TimMathias/Two-Wire-Interface/README.md

 ## Buffers

 The caller supplies the buffer and the buffer size.
-This provides greater flexibility, e.g. double buffering a display using asynchronous transactions where the second buffer can be populated with data in `loop()` while the first buffer is being sent to the display by the TWI ISR.
+This provides greater flexibility, e.g. a display can be double buffered using asynchronous transactions where the second buffer can be populated with data in `loop()` while the first buffer is being sent to the display by the TWI ISR.

 ## Internal pullup resistors